 Now, a setting doesn’t an adventure make—after all, who or what is behind the anomaly acting up?
 Why now?
 But it’s a place to start—literally, it’s a place—and I’ll dive into some antagonists, NPCs, and conflicts next week in a follow-up post using the Story Engine deck to build the people and conflict into this adventure setting.
 See you next week, and in the mean-time, tell me your favourite idea prompt generators.
 Do you go for walks?
 Do you have a book, like the Writer’s Book of Matches?
 Story dice?
 Hit me with your favourites.

-One thought on “Tabletop Tuesday — Deck of Worlds, or “What to do when your idea well dries up before a session.””
+2 thoughts on “Tabletop Tuesday — Deck of Worlds, or “What to do when your idea well dries up before a session.””

 Pingback: Tabletop Tuesday — Preprinted Adventures (or, “Store-bought is fine!”) | 'Nathan Burgoine